AnomalyInnovations/aws-api-gateway-cli-test/README.md

 Test the command using `node index.js`.

-To install the `aws-api-gateway-test` command, run the following:
+To install the `apig-test` command, run the following:

 ```
 $ npm link